machiel/symfonylgo/README.md

 -------------------

-Even though you can use `logrotate` to achieve this, or something similar to it, I wanted a quick tool that would easily split my logfiles into files based on their dates.
+Even though you can use `logrotate` to achieve this, or simply use default linux tools like `awk` and `sed`, I wanted a quick tool that would easily split my logfiles into files based on their dates.
+Besides it gave me a chance to play around with Go for a bit :).

 This is a very raw first version, without any tests.
 Please create a PR if you'd like to add anything.